morse-simulator/morse/doc/morse/user/actuators/xy_omega.rst

 Linear and angular speed (V, W) actuator
 ========================================

-This actuator reads the values of linear x,y and angular speed and applies them to the robot as direct tranlation.
+This actuator reads the values of forwarts movement x, sidewarts movement y and angular speed w and applies them to the robot as direct tranlation.
 This controller is supposed to be used with robots that allow for sidewarts movements.

 The speeds provided are internally adjusted to the Blender time measure,